Chakradhar-Jeereddy/Postgre-adminstration/Performancetuning/Prametertuning/01_PG_STAT_BGWRITER.md

-pg_stat_bgwriter is a view which provides metrics about how Postgresql flushes dirty buffers to the disk?
+* pg_stat_bgwriter is a view which provides metrics about how Postgresql flushes dirty buffers to the disk.

 There are 3 ways how the dirty buffers are flushed.
 Checkpoint - buffer_checkpoint(column)